edake1/ECE-4160-Dake.github.io/docs/lab5.md

 # LAB 5: Linear PID control and Linear interpolation
-This purpose of this lab is to help us get familiar with PID control.
-In this document, I discuss my implementation of a PID controller for my robot.
+The purpose of this lab is to provide us with hands-on experience and practical understanding of PID (Proportional-Integral-Derivative) control.
+Throughout this document, I delve into the intricacies of my PID controller implementation tailored specifically for my robot.

 <b>PARTS REQUIRED</b>
 - 1 x SparkFun RedBoard Artemis Nano